askhamwhat/flex-paper-examples/README.md

 # flex-paper-examples

-Repository used for running examples found in [citation].
+Repository used for running examples found in Boundary Integral Formulations for Flexural Wave Scattering in Thin Plates [citation].

 ## Dependencies